bolanosv/AutomatedRadioEvaluationSuite/README.md

 ### Connections

-- Connect to the lab WiFi or a Virtual LAN enabled ethernet port.
+- Connect to the lab WiFi or a Virtual LAN-enabled ethernet port.
 - Ensure your IP address matches the following settings to connect to instruments by LAN
   - IPV4 address starts with 192.168.0.XXX (Where XXX is a number between
   - Gateway is router IP 192.168.1.1